Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Numerical experiments

 \subsection{Energy forecasting data}

-We further benchmarked the performance of our proposed KQRALM algorithm against the commercial solver Gurobi and another state-of-the-art solver, fastKQR, on a real-world energy forecasting dataset from the Energy Charts platform.
-This dataset provides hourly electricity load and weather data for several European countries.
-To ensure a consistent and fair comparison with existing literature, we directly adopted the preprocessed hourly data and the variable selection strategy (including temperature, wind speed, hour of the day, month, a holiday indicator, and day of the week) validated in \cite{pernigo2025probabilistic}.
-In this experimental setup, we employed a Gaussian (RBF) kernel, with the kernel width $\gamma$ selected from $\{10^{-1}, 10^{-2}, 10^{-3}\}$ and the quantile level $\tau$ from $\{0.1, 0.5, 0.9\}$.
-For each problem instance and parameter combination, we solved the problem for 50 values of the regularization parameter $\lambda_K$, which were logarithmically spaced between $10^0$ and $10^2$.
+We further evaluate the performance of PALM-KQR, fastKQR, and Gurobi using a real-world energy forecasting dataset sourced from the Energy Charts platform.
+Accurate energy demand forecasting is critical for grid stability but remains challenging due to complex nonlinear dependencies on weather and calendar effects.
+To ensure a consistent and rigorous comparison with existing benchmarks, we adopt the preprocessed hourly electricity load data and the specific variable selection strategy validated in \cite{pernigo2025probabilistic}.
+The feature set comprises temperature, wind speed, hour of day, month, holiday indicators, and day of week, resulting in a feature dimension of $p=6$.